Topical review on acousto-optical Floquet engineering of single-photon emitters: Conclusions and outlook

-To set this theoretical prediction into the context of existing acousto-optical platforms, we have performed a feasibility study in Sec.~\ref{sec:platforms}, using the state-of-the-art system parameters of different acousto-optical approaches.
+To set this theoretical prediction into the context of existing acousto-optical platforms, we have performed a feasibility study in Sec.~\ref{sec:platforms}, using state-of-the-art system parameters of different acousto-optical approaches.
 We conclude that typical mechanical resonator systems have too small acoustic frequencies to match the required Rabi frequencies for efficient acousto-optical double-dressing.
 Surface acoustic wave (SAW) platforms can reach the required frequencies, but integration with optical cavity infrastructures either sets boundaries to the light-emitter coupling efficiency and therefore Mollow triplet resolution, or to the strength of the acoustic modulation via such surface-confined modes.
+However, recently acousto-optical Floquet engineering has been performed successfully for the first time with a SAW-modulated quantum dot (QD)~\cite{zhan2025dynamical} using a confocal microscopy setup, i.e., without relying on optical cavity integration.
+This experimental advance underpins the acousto-optical Floquet engineering potential of SAW-based QD platforms.
 Finally, bulk acoustic waves (BAWs) allow to combine naturally high acoustic frequencies in the GHz range and compatibility with optical cavities.
-Consequently, we expect a combination of BAWs and semiconductor quantum dots, being an established Mollow triplet system, to be a suitable platform for acousto-optical Floquet engineering.
+Consequently, we expect a combination of BAWs and semiconductor quantum dots~\cite{kuznetsov2025deterministic}, being an established Mollow triplet system, to be a suitable platform for acousto-optical Floquet engineering.

-Such hybrid control of single-photon emitters paves the way to several quantum technological applications.
+Such hybrid control of single-photon emitters paves the way for several quantum technological applications.
 The possibility of optical frequency multiplexing~\cite{khodadad2025frequency} and temporal switching of single-photon emission~\cite{xiong2016active} are examples of such development.
-Another extension of the hybrid character could be the additional application of electric field pulses~\cite{pustiowski2015independent} introducing another control parameter.
+Another extension of the hybrid character could be the additional application of electric field pulses~\cite{michaelis2010coherent,pustiowski2015independent,widhalm2018ultrafast} introducing further control parameters.
 Finally, such a hybrid Floquet device represents a key step towards full quantum acousto-optics in the visible spectral range, where both the involved light and the acoustic wave show photon and phonon characteristics, respectively.